krelltunez/krelltunez/README.md

-# krelltunez

-Hey there!
-I'm an indie developer.
-I build local-first, privacy-respecting tools that work offline and don't phone home.
+I'm an indie developer focused on building local-first, privacy-respecting tools that work offline and don't phone home.

 ## What I'm building